 Please Note: It can drop to between 0 and 5 degrees Celcius in the early mornings and overnight so please be sure to bring a warm coat, gloves, beanie and scarf.

-The event is managed by Albatros Adventure Marathons and can be booked direct through them or through agencies like Travelling Fit.
+The event is managed by Albatros Adventure Marathons and can be booked directly through Travelling Fit.
 Because of the nature of the event and accommodation limitations within the reserve the event must be booked as part of a package and can be modified to incorporate additional travel to suit the individual.
-Rates are dependent upon the accommodation type selected but start at approximately $3600 pp twin share including race entry, T-shirt, 5 nights’ accommodation, coach transfers to and from O R Tambo airport, three game drives with the option of purchasing extra and all meals.
+Rates are dependent upon the accommodation type selected but include race entry, T-shirt, 5 nights accommodation, coach transfers to and from O R Tambo airport, three game drives with the option of purchasing extra and all meals.

 Entabeni which in Zulu means place of mountains is located 268km to the NW of Johannesburg and takes approximately 4 hours to drive.
-Guides holding Marathon signs meet runners at the airport arrivals hall and a large modern coach transports the athletes to the Entabeni game reserve.
+Guides holding Marathon signs meet runners at the airport arrivals hall, and a large modern coach transports participants to the Entabeni game reserve.
 Johannesburg is not a safe city and pre-organised transfers are highly recommended.
-Our flight did not connect with transfers, so we had to fly in two days early and stayed at the Holiday Inn Johannesburg Airport Hotel which provides free and safe transfers to and from O R Tambo airport.
+Our flight did not connect with our transfers, so we had to fly in two days early and stayed at the Holiday Inn Johannesburg Airport Hotel which provides free and safe transfers to and from O R Tambo airport.